 The playground has several footbridges, some swings, a liberty swing, a “maze-like” area (which is not the maze of the Botanical Gardens that is next to the sunken rose garden), a couple of slippery dips and tunnels.

-But the element that my daughters loved more were the animal sounds that you can hear when you press a button.
+But the element that my daughters loved most was the animal sounds that you can hear when you press a button.

 Auburn Fauna Reserve